 Catch free museum days

 Of course, the most famous museums in the world have admission prices, but some museums typically have free hours each week or free days each month.
 Make sure to check out their websites and enquire about those freebies.
+You can easily maneuver from destination to destination using a GPS tracker found here.
 Sure, you’re not going to plan your trip around museums, but who knows, maybe you’re lucky to hit just the right days.
 Also, don’t try to see everything in the museum.
 Instead, locate free guided tours, hands-on classes for kids and adults or enquire about evening hours when the crowds are much smaller than during the day.

 Consider National Parks